sumasan/LendingClubCaseStudy/README.md

-# Project Name
-> Lending Club Case Study
+# Lending Club Case Study

 Aim:
 Using EDA to understand how consumer attributes and loan attributes influence the tendency of default on loans.